spatialcarpentry/spatial-analysis-pres/slides/overview.md

 ----

-  - What is spatial?
+- What can be analyzed spatially?
-  - Spatial Data
-  - Mapping the world
+- What are the available methods?
-  - Projections